netgen/ibexa-scheduled-visibility/docs/reference/configuration.rst

 .. _section_configuration:

-Section visibility handling method
+Section handler configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If 'section' has been chosen as preferred visibility handling method,
+If :ref:`'section'<section_handler>` has been chosen as preferred visibility handler,
 ids of sections used for visible and hidden content need to be configured:

 .. code-block:: yaml

     netgen_ibexa_scheduled_visibility:
-        type: 'section'
+        handler: 'section'
         sections:
             visible:
                 section_id: 1